Autoproof/contract/sources/output/autoproof_Autoproof.md

 44565: Only the exclusive rights have access
 46455: Document data can be declared only once
 48674: Only Autoproof is allowed to set the document data
+48939: Only parent contract can set the commissions
 50544: Only exclusive rights owner or author of the claim can cancel
 53296: Contract not stopped
 53932: Can't cancel if documents were sent but not viewed